Keith J. Chylinski

 Keith James Chylinski (born July 23, 1971) is an American Catholic prelate who has been serving as an auxiliary bishop for the Archdiocese of Philadelphia in Pennsylvania since 2024.

 Biography

 Early life

-Keith J. Chylinski was born on July 23, 1971, to Edmund Chylinski and the late Kelly Donovan.
+Keith J. Chylinski was born on July 23, 1971, to Edmund and Kelly Chylinski.
 A native of Schenectady, New York, he attended West Woods Elementary and Hamden Middle School in Hamden, Connecticut, and then Conestoga High School in Berwyn, Pennsylvania.
-After graduating from high school, Chylinski entered Temple University in Philadelphia.
-He received a Bachelor of Music degree in 2000.
+After graduating from high school, Chylinski entered Temple University in Philadelphia, where he received a Bachelor of Music degree.

-Deciding to become a priest, Chylinski entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
+After several years working in parish music ministry, Chylinski entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
 He was awarded a Master of Divinity degree from St. Charles in 2006 and a Master of Arts degree in 2007.

 Priesthood

-Chylinski was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal Justin Rigali on May 19, 2007, at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
-After his 2007 ordination, the archdiocese assigned Chylinski as parochial vicar at the following parishes in Pennsylvania:
+Chylinski was ordained to the priesthood for the Archdiocese of Philadelphia by Cardinal Justin Rigali on May 19, 2007, at the Cathedral Basilica of Saints Peter and Paul.
+After his ordination, the archdiocese assigned Chylinski as parochial vicar at the following parishes: